Endorsements

 Minnesota House of Representatives Elections 2026

 Matt Norris has represented Minnesota House District 32B since 2023.
-An attorney and local leader, Norris authored the successful ban on cancer-causing PFAS chemicals in firefighting foam, as well as other bipartisan bills relating to housing and public safety.
+An attorney and local leader, he authored the successful ban on cancer-causing PFAS chemicals in firefighting foam, as well as other bipartisan bills relating to housing and public safety.

 Kari Rehrauer has represented Minnesota House District 35B in Coon Rapids since 2025.
 A biology teacher and former city council member, she strongly prioritizes environment and climate issues, especially relating to housing.